 9-4-1841 York, ENG - 9-25-1893 London, ENGBack to Artist IndexView Artists Paintings

-Albert Joseph Moore was born the thirteenth son and fourteenth child of well known portrait-painter William Moore.
-Several of his numerous brothers were educated as artists, including Henry Moore, the well-known sea painter.
+Albert Joseph Moore was the fourteenth child of portrait-painter William Moore.
+Several of his brothers were also artists, including Henry Moore, the well-known seascape painter.

-In so limited a sphere of art, Albert Joseph Moore found his admirers among the few true connoisseurs of art rather than among the general public.
-His pictures were frequently sold off the easel before completion, but it was not till late in his life that he obtained what maybe called direct patronage.
+Albert Joseph Moore found his admirers among the few true art connoisseurs rather than among the general public.
+His oil paintings were frequently sold off the easel before they were completed, it was not till late in his life that he obtained direct patronage.

-Albert Joseph Moore was of an independent disposition, and relied solely on his own judgment in matters both social and artistic.
-His somewhat outspoken views proved a bar to his admission into the ranks of the Royal Academy, for which he was many years a candidate, and where his works were long a chief source of attraction.
+Albert Joseph Moore was an independent spirit and relied solely on his own judgment in matters both social and artistic.
+Although his works were long a chief source of attraction, and he was a candidate for admission, his outspoken views hindered his admission into the ranks of the Royal Academy.

 Artists Influencing Albert Joseph Moore: William Moore, John Collingham Moore.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.